DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 -1.157608       friday afternoon
 -0.9357591      wednesday morning
 ```
 This LM doesn't capture semantics of the days of the week.
 Monday, Tuesday, Friday... admits different probabilities, where most probably it's not what you want.
-All strings semantically from the same class: days of the week.
-One more step, Friday afternoon and Wednesday morning also should admit the same probability, as semantically theres no difference at all.
-Whereas the tokenized LM is much more compact:
+All strings semantically from the same class: days of the week and should admit the same probability.
+One more step, Friday afternoon and Wednesday morning also should admit the same probability, semantically theres no difference at all.
+The tokenized LM is much more compact and capture the patterns

  ```